 Medium-Vessel Vasculitis, Polyarteritis Nodosa, Necrotizing vasculitis involving multiple organs, lungs are spared!, Presentation, Classically presents in young adults as hypertension (renal artery involvement), abdominal pain with melena (mesenteric artery involvement), neurologic disturbances, and skin lessions.
 Associated with serum Hepatitis B Surface Antigen (HBsAg), Lesions of varying stages are present.
 Early lesion consists of transmural inflammation with fibrinoid necrosis; eventually heals with fibrosis, producing a 'string-of-pearls' appearance on imaging., Treatment, Corticosteroids and cyclophosphamide; fatal if not treated!, Kawasaki Disease, Classically affects Asian Children <4 y/o, Presentation, Presents w/ nonspecific signs including fever, conjunctivitis, erythematous rash of palms and soles, and enlarged cervical lymph nodes., In addition to conjunctival injection children get changes in lips/oral mucosa- Classic STRAWBERRY TONGUE, and a desquamating rash., Cornonary artery involvement is common and leads to risk for 1. thrombosis w/ myocardial infarction, 2. aneurysm w/ rupture., Treatment, Aspirin and IVIG (Intravenous Immunoglobulin); disease is self-limited, Note: Normally, one would NOT prescribe Aspirin to a child due to implications of Reye's Disease (Encephalopathy); however, in this case the benefit of preventing an acute MI outweighs the risk of causing Reye's syndrome in this patient., Summary, Kawasaki disease (mucocutaneous lymph node syndrome): vasculitis affecting small- and medium-size arteries of infants and children → acute, often self-limited disease characterized by the mnemonic, “CRASH and Burn”:, Conjunctivitis — bilateral, non-purulent (e.g., nonexudative conjunctival injection) Rash — polymorphic, usually on the trunk but can involve the palms and soles Adenopathy — cervical lymphadenopathy > 1.5cm, most commonly unilateral Strawberry tongue and other mucocutaneous findings (e.g., erythema oral cavity; dry, cracked lips) Hand and foot edema and/or erythema, often with desquamation of fingers/toes Burn — fever (T ≥101.4F) lasting at least 5 days, Other common S/Sx include “STEAM”: - STERILE PYURIA!!!! - Thrombocytosis - ↑ ESR and/or ↑ CRP - Aseptic Meningitis, Buerger Disease, Necrotizing vasculitis involving the digits; Intermittent claudication may lead to gangrene, ulcerations autoamputation of digits (fingers and toes), superficial nodular phlebitis (vein inflammation forming chords on the skin)., Also Segmental Thrombosing Vasculitis, Note: Usually Raynaud phenomenon is often present!, Highly associated w/ heavy smoking; Males <40y/o, Treatment, smoking CESSATION!

 Small-Vessel Vasculitis, Wegener "We'C'ener" Granulomatosis, Necrotizing granulomatous vasculitis involving Nasopharynx, Lungs, and Kidneys.
 (NLK) Associated with "Saddle-Nose Deformity", Presentation, Classic TRIAD (More Detailed Below), 1.
 Focal Necrotizing Vasculitis, 2.
 Necrotizing granulomas in the lung and upper airway (nose, etc), 3.
-Necrotizing glomerulonephritis, 2.
+Necrotizing glomerulonephritis, 1.
+Middle-aged male w/ UPPER RESPIRATORY TRACT perforation of nasal septum, chronic sinusitis, otitis media, mastoiditis, or nasopharyngeal ulceration, 2.
 Also LOWER RESPIRATORY TRACT hemoptysis w/ bilateral nodular lung infiltrates as well as cough and dyspnea., 3.
 RENAL issues may been seen such as hematuria due to rapidly progressive glomerulonephritis., Note: Serum c-ANCA levels correlated w/ disease acitvity!
 Biopsy reveals large necrotizing granulomas w/ adjacent necrotizing vasculitis. (mnemonic: We'C'ener is for C-ANCA), Also note that urinalysis may show hematuria, red cell casts., Treatment, Corticosteroids and cyclophosphamide; relapses are common., Microscopic Polyangiitis, Necrotizing vasculitis involving multiple organs, especially LUNG and KIDNEY.
 There is skin involvement, pauci-immune glomerulonephritis and PALPABLE PURPURA!, Definition of Pacui-immune glomerulonephritis: Pauci-immune (pauci- Latin: few, little) is a general term used to refer to a form of vasculitis that is associated with minimal evidence of hypersensitivity upon immunofluorescence and a lack of Anti-glomerular basement membrane antibody., Presentation, Similar to Wegener Granulomatosis, but Upper Respiratory Tract (nasopharyngeal) involvement and granulomas are absent., Note: Serum p-ANCA levels correlate w/ disease activity!(Mneumonic: "P"olyangiitis is for P-ANCA), Treatment, Cyclophosphamide and glucocorticoids; relapses are common., Churg-Strauss Syndrome, Nectozing granulomatous inflammation w/ EOSINOPHILS involving multiple organs, especially lungs and heart., Asthma and peripheral eosinophilia are often present., Serum p-ANCA levels correlate w/ disease activity also IgE levels are elevated!!!!!, Asthma, sinusitis, PALPABLE PURPURA (like in microscopic polyangiitis), peripheral neuropathy (e.g., wrist/foot drop).
 Can involve GI and Kidneys (pauci immune glomerulonephritis- just like microscopic polyangiitis) in addition to lungs and heart., Henoch-Scholein Purpura, Vasculitis due to IgA immune complex deposition; most common vasculitis in children, Presentation, Presents w/ PALPABLE PURPURA on buttocks and legs, GI pain and bleeding, and hematuria (IgA nephropathy); usually occurs following an upper respiratory tract infection.
 (Note: in the kidney IgA complexes are getting deposited in the mesangium.
 Also, the previous respiratory tract infection usually is the factor that produces the excess IgA.), Classic TRIAD, 1.
 Skin: palpable purpura on buttocks/legs, 2.
 Arthalgia, 3.
 GI: abdominal pain, melena, multiple lesions of same age., Treatment, The disease is self-limited, but may recur; treated also w/ steroids if severe.

 Primary HTN, HTN of unknown eitology (95% of cases), Risk factors include age, race (increased risk in African Americans, decreased risk in Asians), obesity, stress, lack of physical activity, and high-salt diet.